NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 - The nginx container image is extended via a `Dockerfile` with a config file directing nginx to proxy HTTPS connections via the internal Docker private network to port 3000 on the krill container.
 - The rsyncd container image is extended via a `Dockerfile` with a config file telling rsyncd how to share the files mounted into the container from the krill rsync data Docker volume.
 - The Krill and rsyncd containers both mount the same Docker volume with Krill writing to it and rsyncd reading from it.
+- The custom CA root certificate is added into the operating system certificate trust store of each RP container.

 ### Docker images for 3rd party RP tools